Resources

 Please be aware that car parking facilities are limited and can be busy at peak times, so do allow plenty of time for this.
 Car parking charges may also apply at some sites.

 We kindly request that you arrive at least 10 minutes before your allocated appointment slot to ensure that your appointment runs to time.
-Unfortunately, due to the high demand for this service we may need to reschedule your appointment if you arrive late.
+If you are late for your appointment you risk having your child’s appointment rearranged.

 What should I do if my child is unwell on the day of the appointment?